WhoIsJack/DySTrack/docs/source/index.rst

-    We recommend that installation and initial tests be conducted by expert users with experience in microscopy and coding, and that the microscope be supervised during initial tests of your DySTrack setup and of any newly customized pipelines.
+    We recommend that installation and initial tests be conducted by expert users with experience in microscopy and coding, and that the microscope be monitored during initial tests of your DySTrack setup and when running any newly customized pipelines.

     **Users are advised that the authors provide no warranty of any kind for DySTrack and are not liable for damages of any kind resulting from its